 I do not recommend non smokers starting to vape, but if you are currently a smoker, it is a better and sexier alternative.
 The sexier is especially true if you are into steampunk, cybergoth, or anachronist to the point where you’d carry around a small portable nargilah if you could.

-Many things have changed since this article was first written, so I’ve updated it for the situation in 2016.
-I also have a vaping specific blog now, the Mists of Kthulah.
+Many things have changed since this article was first written, so I’ve updated it for the situation in 2019.

 For awhile, there were rumors that e cigs were no better, and maybe even worse than regular ones, but those were disproven.
 Then there were reports of explosions of batteries, but these almost always happened because people didn’t follow normal battery safety rules.
-So now they’re becoming more popular again.
-Because of the dip in sales though, some things became harder to find, and it became a hobbyist thing, and then worse, a hipster thing.
-So the more complicated equipment and rebuildable stuff became more popular than beginner supplies.
+Then a few people using “bootleg” equipment and liquid got horrible lung diseases.
+Most were using non medical THC liquids, but a couple were using badly mixed nicotine ejuice.

 Other stores are great for the more high end equipment, but FastTech is the only place I’ve seen that consistently stocks things beginners can feel comfortable with at a reasonable price.